Edward Cullen x Reader Part 1

 (Y/n's intro)

-My father once told me that music wasn't an activity that consisted of noise and patterns, but an instrument that humans created to express what the composer felt from the heart when words abandoned us.
+My father once told me music wasn't an activity that consisted of noise and patterns, but an instrument that humans created to express what the composer felt from the heart when words abandoned them.

-That there was a reason that music is more powerful than words can ever describe it and that it is far mightier than the sword 🗡️ or the pen 🖋️.
-Because music not only cuts deeper than any blade imaginable, but it opens doors in the darkness when times are tough and when the composer seems to only complicate through song.
+'There was a reason that music is more powerful than words can ever describe it and that it is far mightier than the sword 🗡️ or the pen 🖋️.
+Because music not only cuts deeper than any blade imaginable, but it opens doors in the darkness when times are tough and when the composer seems to only complicate through song'.

 (Y/n Pov)